yohaann196/coding-problems-2026/README.md

 # Coding Problems 2026

-A collection of coding problems solved in 2026 from Codewars, sorted by **date solved**.
+A collection of coding problems solved in 2026, sorted by **date solved**.

 All solutions are written in **JavaScript** and **Python**.